The 25-year story in four numbers

 | 2020–2025 | 5.8% | 4.3% | +1.5% |

-Over the full 25 years, OC renters have lost 1.9% of real purchasing power per year to rent inflation — compounded to roughly 58% of real rent increase over the quarter-century.
-This is what "affordability crisis" means in quantitative terms: even if wages rose with CPI, rent took a progressively larger share of household income.
+Across the full 25-year window, OC renters lost 1.9% of real purchasing power per year to rent alone — compounding to roughly 58% real rent inflation over the quarter-century.
+A household whose income only tracked CPI watched rent eat a progressively larger share of the paycheck, every year, with two narrow exceptions.

-- Coastal submarkets will probably continue to lead.
-Newport Beach, Laguna Beach, and Irvine have outperformed inland markets in every multi-year window since 2000.
-Supply constraints make this pattern difficult to reverse.
+- Coastal keeps leading.
+Newport Beach, Laguna Beach, and Irvine have outpaced inland OC in every rolling multi-year window since 2000.
+The Coastal Commission is the reason and that isn't changing.

-- Regulatory risk is localized, not statewide.
-AB 1482 has slowed growth slightly on covered units, but the effect is modest.
-Santa Ana RSO is the only OC local ordinance with meaningful portfolio-level impact.
+- Regulatory risk is local, not statewide.
+AB 1482 trimmed covered-unit growth by a measurable but modest amount.
+Santa Ana's RSO is the only OC ordinance with portfolio-level bite.

-The rent data on this page is compiled from multiple sources and reflects market-rate, unfurnished 2-bedroom rental units.
-Values for 2015–2025 are drawn from NGC's managed portfolio combined with external validation from Zillow Rent Index, Apartments.com, and Rentometer data.
-Values for 2005–2015 come from US Census HUD Fair Market Rent reports, historical newspaper rental classifieds (Orange County Register archives), and Irvine Company published rent schedules.
-Values for 2000–2005 are triangulated from Chapman University's OC Economic Forecast reports and retrospective academic studies.
+The rent figures throughout the page are average 2-bedroom market-rate rents, unfurnished, non-subsidized.
+The 2015–2025 series comes from NGC's managed-portfolio records cross-checked against Zillow Rent Index, Apartments.com, and Rentometer.
+The 2005–2015 series comes from HUD Fair Market Rent reports, Orange County Register classified archives, and Irvine Company published rent schedules.
+The 2000–2005 series is triangulated from Chapman University's OC Economic Forecast historical data and retrospective academic studies.

 How much have Orange County rents gone up since 2000?